kylejones200/psis_4700_applied_ai/webslides/topic_How-Computers-See.md

 ## Example: Object Tracking

-In traffic analytics, each car becomes an ID.
+In traffic analytics, each car becomes an ID
-The system tracks the same object across frames.
+The system tracks the same object across frames
 It compares pixel patterns and motion vectors to follow direction and speed

 > Concrete examples illustrate abstract concepts and show how ideas apply in practice.
 Pay attention to what made these particular cases succeed or fail.